anonymous-k1wi/Kiwi-K-Mixer/README.md

 <sup> *Safety switch setup page with example input* </sup>

 **A SAFETY SWITCH IS NOT A SUBSTITUTE FOR A PHYSICAL WEAPON LOCK THAT PREVENTS THE MOVEMENT OF THE ROBOT.
-A PROPER WEAPON LOCK AND TEST BOX SHOULD ALWAYS BE USED WHEN WORKING WITH KINETIC ENERGY WEAPONS.
+A PROPER WEAPON LOCK AND TEST BOX SHOULD *ALWAYS* BE USED WHEN WORKING WITH KINETIC ENERGY WEAPONS.
 YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY AND THE SAFETY OF THOSE AROUND YOU.**

 &nbsp;

-The next page prompts the user to input the forward/backward (straightline) and left/right (turning) transmitter inputs.
+The next page prompts the user for the forward/backward (straightline) and left/right (turning) transmitter inputs.
 If neither `Has motor` or `Has servo` was selected, those pages will be skipped.

 <img width="384" height="192" alt="drive_filled" src="https://github.com/user-attachments/assets/ecdaa352-0972-44b8-9a6e-60c9df2844a8" />